StatCan/aaw-security-proposal/06-kubernetes.md

 > *This is an ongoing excercise outside of this proposal, therefore
 > I will not propose specific requirements, but instead strongly
 > recommend that the excercise be continued and completed*.

+> **Recommendation KUBE-RBAC-03**: To better restrict user access to the AAW
+> environment, access to any web application which allows interaction with
+> any compute or storage, other than publicly accessible component, is to
+> be limited to the `DAaaS-Users` group.